-This book is a result of a larger project to develop the capacity of community leaders in the North Caucasus.
+This book is a result of a larger project aimed at developing the capacity of community leaders in the North Caucasus, called “Development of Civil Initiatives in the North Caucasus through the strengthening and consolidation of regional civil society leaders”.
 Why has this region and these leaders been selected for the project?

 According to reports by Human Rights Watch and Amnesty International, North Caucasus is the most problematic region of the Russian Federation.
 The recent military conflicts, counter-terrorism operations, systematic violation of human rights, high unemployment rate and growth of Islamic fundamentalism have had a significant impact on the daily lives and the psychological state of the region's residents.
 The authorities have officially acknowledged that the methods used to combat armed violence are ineffective.